Southern Pearl-white Elodina angulipennis Wingspan: 37-38 mm Sighted: September - February

 Southern Pearl White, Forestville NSW

 Similar Butterflies: Two other Pearl-whites, E. parthia and E. padusa, may be found on the Plateau.
-Also Cabbage Whites but they have black spots on their forewings.
+Also Cabbage Whites can be a very similar small size on occasion but they have black spots on their forewings.

 A male in flight approaching a female in Forestville